Westerbeck and Meyerowitz (R2) are calling street photography as:

 It is also the 'surreal' aspect to catch harmonious, mad, absurd, ironic, contradicting, cynical etc. relations and moments in the normal, everyday and therefore 'real' world of human life.

-Therefore street photography has the concept of the genuine instant like the impressionism but is also 'Dada' in terms that the intuitive one chance process plays a major role.
+Therefore street photography has the concept of the genuine instant but also the intuitive one chance process plays a major role.